 I’ve done a number of mods on my AtGames ALU 1.0.
-They happened in three separate stages.
+They have happened in four separate stages.
 Since I’ve been asked quite a few times for links, here’s what I’ve done, and the parts I’ve used.
 Prior to doing anything, here’s what my ALU 1.0 looked like:

 Replaced red joystick ball tops with black bat tops.
 Changed the restrictor gate from 4-way to 8-way.
 Upgraded joystick springs to 4#.
 Changed out the four system menu buttons with customized white buttons for P1 and P2, with basic white for Menu and Rewind.
 Installed Sheldon’s shim kit to the trackball as a preventative measure.